 There are two types of genetic testing – Chromosomal Testing and Carrier Testing.

 Carrier testing is bloodwork that determines if you are a carrier of one or more autosomal recessive or X- linked genetic conditions.
 There are several genetic conditions that can be passed from you to your child through DNA.
 People can be carriers of these genetic conditions even if there is no family history and even if they have previously had healthy children.
-The carrier testing, we use at Woodlands OBGYN Associates is called Horizon.
+The carrier testing, we use at Woodlands OBGYN Associates is called Inheristest or Horizon.
 We will give you a packet of information about this testing.

 Chromosomal disorders may be caused by a missing, damaged, or extra chromosome.
 Most children with chromosomal disorders will have physical and/or cognitive deficits.
 The risk of having a baby with a chromosomal disorder increases with maternal age.